 May is Mental Health Awareness month and I want to take some time to discuss the intersection between mental health and financial health because it’s a crucial aspect of employee wellbeing.
 This relationship between mental and financial health plays a significant role in the lives of your employees, influencing their productivity and overall contentment.
 As employers, acknowledging this intersection and its impact can guide the development of supportive strategies for staff.

 According to the CDC, more than 20% of people in the US are navigating their daily lives while managing a mental illness.
-This statistic also translate to the workplace, indicating that you likely have employees striving to excel professionally while wrestling with mental health challenges.
+This statistic also translates to the workplace, indicating that you likely have employees striving to excel professionally while wrestling with mental health challenges.
 The stigma around mental health has been diminishing, but there is still a pressing need to delve into its impact and seek ways for employers to support their staff better.

 Let’s consider the following statistics from the Money and Mental Health Policy Institute to understand this connection better: